 1. Hotel Arts Barcelona, a Ritz-Carlton Hotel

-Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms, suites, and 28 duplex penthouses.
-The latter is located on the top floors of the hotel and offer butler service and the use of a MINI Cooper.
+Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms suites and 28 duplex penthouses.
+The latter is located on the top floors of the hotel and offers butler service and the use of a MINI Cooper.

 Let us not forget the stunning collection of Spanish art; and five restaurants, including the acclaimed two-Michelin-star Enoteca (with a wine cellar topping 700 labels).

 The Ritz-Carlton does have a reputation for running excellent club lounges.
 You need to book a room with executive club lounge access to get executive floor privileges on the 33rd floor with a triple-height ceiling and great views across the marina and coastline.
-The club accommodations at this hotel are on the high floors of the Hotel Arts in Barcelona and the club lounge provides guests with sweeping views of the city and the Mediterranean Sea.
-Guests in this executive lounge can enjoy complimentary breakfast, tea service, hors d’oeuvres, and desserts.
+The club accommodations at this hotel are on the high floors of the Hotel Arts in Barcelona, and the club lounge provides guests with sweeping views of the city and the Mediterranean Sea.
+Guests in this executive lounge can enjoy complimentary breakfast, midday snacks, a tea service, evening hors d’oeuvre, and desserts.

-Guests with club access can check-in and check out in the lounge and use the dedicated concierge between 7 am – 11 pm.
+Guests with club access can check-in and check-out in the lounge and use the dedicated concierge between 7:00 am – 11:00 pm.
 Extra benefits include two free pieces of ironing per day and complimentary morning tea or coffee delivered to your room.

 Book Hotel Arts Barcelona, a Ritz-Carlton Hotel via our luxury travel concierge and you will get great free benefits at no extra cost.
 You will also benefit from all your usual Marriott Bonvoy status and loyalty points: